 The more players are given license to build and contribute to these virtual worlds, the more threats might lurk within them.
-Not everybody will share the same intentions to make our new virtual worlds positive places to be.
+Not everybody will share the same noble intentions to make our new virtual worlds positive places to be.

 The covid-19 crisis has taught us that hackers prey on the vulnerable.
 There has been a surge in the number of attacks in recent months while people’s defences have been down.
 At the exact moment people have been more reliant than ever on digital technology.
-And at a time when people have been more trusting than ever of emails from authorities.
+And at a time when people have been more trusting than ever of emails and SMS messages from authorities.

 In the future, a group who have fewer opportunities to earn a living in the real world and who are reliant upon virtual worlds to find meaning would certainly fit the “vulnerable” tag.
 So it’s not hard to imagine them being targeted by bad actors.

-Protecting our virtual worlds
+Protecting the virtual worlds of the future

 One of the most anticipated video game releases of 2020 was The Last of Us Part II.
 For years its developer, Naughty Dog, had worked tirelessly on its storyline.
 But then, just a few weeks out from its release, hackers broke into its servers and released key elements of the plot online.